-They’re little, white, oblong pills, and you if find these but don’t have a prescription for them, you should be suspicious.
+They’re little, white, oblong pills.
+It’s the M366 and M367 White Oval Pill and if you find these but don’t have a prescription for them, you should be suspicious.

-And, you’re right to be concerned.
-These little pills have been the ruin of many, and the beginning of the end for others.
+These little tablets have been the ruin of many, and the beginning of the end for others.

 If you’ve stumbled across these pills and want to know more about them, below we describe what they are and how they can be dangerous and cause problems for the person illegally using them.